cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 <HighlightBox type="info">

 A stub is a small program routine substituting a longer program.
 This allows machines to behave as if a program on a remote machine was operating locally.
-The client has a stub which interfaces with the remote procedure, while the server has a stub to interface with the original request procedure.
+The client has a stub that interfaces with the remote procedure, while the server has a stub to interface with the original request procedure.

 <br/>